 - We Need to Talk About Kevin is based around the nature/nurture debate — did Kevin grow into a murderer because mummy didn't love him enough, or was he a psychopath from the word "go"?
 Basically, it weighs up blaming the mother when her child grows into someone diabolical, against the disturbing idea of being born evil.

 - Mass Effect: Exactly how much asari with a non-asari parent get from genetics, and how much from upbringing, gets a lot of flip-flopping.
 The asari claim that mating with non-asari just scrambles the daughter's genes a bit, but the daughter frequently develops traits of the non-asari parent.
-Matriarch Aethyta had a krogan father and is kind of a Grumpy Old Lady.
+Matriarch Aethyta had a krogan father and is kind of a Grumpy Old Lady, but she was raised by both parents.
 Another minor asari in the second game had a batarian* father and acts rather amoral and mercenary.
 Then there's Mordin's off-hand remark in his patter song that asari-vorcha offspring have dairy allergies.

 - Metal Gear: A recurring theme in the series, Specifically in Metal Gear Solid 2: Sons of Liberty, Raiden is contrasted with Solid Snake and his clone brothers.
 Whereas the Snakes are genetically altered clones of Big Boss, Raiden is a child soldier who was raised by Solidus (one of the Snakes) and then subjected into the S3 Plan, a simulation program meant to train a soldier in Solid Snake's image.